Oreoluwa-IVT/-Energy-Monitoring-LoRa-BLE-WiFi/README.md

 | No of Components| 86 |

 ## 🐾 Board Presentation
-Below is the board in different views.
-To see areas of the board not shown below , please visit the Altium 365 project link.
+The board is shown below in different views.
+To see areas of the board not shown below, please visit the Altium 365 project link.
 <img src="https://github.com/user-attachments/assets/7185e227-41d2-4916-9e0d-90ed663ac18a" />